jvsteiner/dedit-react-editor/docs/USAGE.md

 # dedit-react-editor Usage Guide

 A comprehensive guide for integrating the dedit-react-editor component library into your React application.
-This library provides a flexible, unstyled document editor with track changes and comments support, built on TipTap/ProseMirror.
+This library provides a flexible, unstyled document editor with track changes, comments, and AI-assisted editing support, built on TipTap/ProseMirror.

 ## Table of Contents